-[Responses of the Afghan people in the wake of the earthquake]

-- Community gatherings were held to show their solidarity with Japan in the cities of Bamiyan, Chaghcharan, and elsewhere. - The UN-HABITAT office in Kabul received many requests from Afghan citizens to send their condolences to the people of Japan.
+[Responses of the Afghan people in the wake of the earthquake in Japan in March 2011] Community gatherings were held to show their solidarity with Japan in the cities of Bamiyan, Chaghcharan, and elsewhere.
+The UN-HABITAT office in Kabul received many requests from Afghan citizens to send their condolences to the people of Japan.